Crash Course in Assessing Library Instruction

 Credits: 1.5 CEUs

-This class is intended for teaching librarians who have some classroom experience and would like to explore different assessment techniques. .
+This class is intended for teaching librarians who have some classroom experience and would like to explore different assessment techniques in library sessions, such as one-shots.
 Using Kirkpatrick’s Levels of Evaluation as a framework, we will discuss how to identify what you want to know and how to match your assessment need to the appropriate assessment technique, and practice assessing student artifacts using a sampling of methods.
 For each module, we will also discuss strategies for closing the assessment loop.

 By the end of the class, participants will be able to: